 When determining an appropriate sanction for violations of the Rules of Professional Conduct, the Supreme Court of Arizona uses the American Bar Association's Standards for Imposing Lawyer Sanctions and a review of past cases involving similar misconduct.

 The Disciplinary Cases Matrix includes all disciplinary decisions of the Supreme Court of Arizona from 1986 to present except for:

 For cases decided between 1981-1985, only suspension and disbarment cases are listed.
 Beginning January 1, 2011, formal attorney discipline cases are processed through the office of the Presiding Disciplinary Judge.

 The public can also request the "Disciplinary History" of a member of the State Bar of Arizona or obtain a "Certificate of Good Standing."

 The State Bar of Arizona (SBA) Public Service Center (PSC) is an online platform powered by Legal Services Link, LLC.
 The "Find-a-Lawyer" directory allows potential paying clients can find attorneys, and the attorneys can connect directly with those clients.
 The public can use the Legal Service Link of the State Bar of Arizona by using three easy and fast steps.

 First, the consumer can anonymously post information about their legal needs quickly and for no charge.
 Second, lawyers interested in helping can contact the consumer by email.
 The consumer can then review the emails and select the best lawyer for the case.

 To update their information, the attorney can log in to their AZBar Account on the website of the Arizona State Bar.
 To create the profile, the attorney can log in and update their member profile to make it as informative as possible.
-The profile is listed in the directory and is the first thing potential clients see when searching for the attorney or evaluating applications submitted to fulfill their legal needs.
+The profile is listed in the directory and is the first thing potential clients see when searching for an attorney or evaluating applications submitted to fulfill their legal needs.